lupyuen/lupyuen.github.io/src/flash.md

     The transmission speeds may be specified through the command-line options `--initial-baud-rate` (for EFlash Loader) and `--baud-rate` (for ROM data)...

     ```bash
-    blflash flash build_out/sdk_app_helloworld.bin \
+    blflash flash sdk_app_helloworld.bin \
-        --port /dev/tty.usbserial-1420 \
+      --port /dev/tty.usbserial-1410 \
-        --initial-baud-rate 115200 \
+      --initial-baud-rate 230400 \
-        --baud-rate 115200
+      --baud-rate 230400
     ```

-    Note: The USB Serial Port on macOS won't connect to BL602 at 1 Mbps.
-Connect at a lower speed like 115.2 kbps.
+    Note: blflash won't work on macOS at 1 Mbps because it's not a standard POSIX baud rate.
+That's why we use a lower baud rate like 230.4 kbps.

 1.  `blflash` doesn't support compiling Device Trees into binary format.